 The livestock sector consumes annually about 6 billion tonnes of feed material in dry matter, including one third of global cereal production.
 86% of the global livestock feed intake is made of materials that are currently not eaten by humans.
 In addition, soybean cakes, which production can be considered as main driver or land-use, represent 4% of the global livestock feed intake.
 Monogastric consume 72% of the global livestock grain intake while grass and leaves represent more than 57% of the ruminants’ intake.

 Emissions from livestock supply chains

 The livestock sector is a significant contributor to global human-induced GHG emissions.
-Livestock supply chains emitted an estimated total of 7.1 gigatonnes CO2-eq in 2005.
-This represents 14.5 percent of all human induced GHG emissions (IPCC, 2007).
-Methane (CH4) accounts for about 44 percent of the total.
-Nitrous oxide (N2O) and carbon dioxide (CO2) represent almost equal shares with 29 and 27 percent, respectively.
+Livestock supply chains emitted an estimated total of 8.1 gigatonnes CO2-eq in 2010 (using 298 and 34 as global warming potential for N2O and CH4 respectively).
+Methane (CH4) accounts for about 50 percent of the total.
+Nitrous oxide (N2O) and carbon dioxide (CO2) represent almost equal shares with 24 and 26 percent, respectively.

 Emissions by species

 Cattle are the main contributor to the sector's emissions with about 5.0 gigatonnes CO2-eq, which represents about 62 percent of sector's emissions.
 Beef and dairy cattle generate similar amounts of greenhouse gases.
 Pigs, poultry, buffaloes and small ruminants have much lower emissions, representing between 7 and 11 percent of sector's emissions.

 Global estimates of emissions by species.
 It includes emissions attributed to edible products and to other goods and services, such as draught power and wool.
 Beef cattle produce meat and non-edible outputs.
 Dairy cattle produce milk and meat as well as non-edible outputs.